Sten: Design

 The Sten is a blowback-operated submachine gun firing from an open bolt with a fixed firing pin on the face of the bolt.
 This means the bolt remains to the rear when the weapon is cocked and on pulling the trigger the bolt moves forward from spring pressure, stripping the round from the magazine, chambering it and firing the weapon all in the same movement.
 There is no breech locking mechanism; the rearward movement of the bolt caused by the recoil impulse is arrested only by the mainspring and the bolt's inertia.

-The German MP40, Russian PPSh-41, and US M3 submachine gun, among others, use the same operating mechanisms and design philosophy of the Sten, namely their low cost and ease of manufacture.
+The German MP40, Soviet PPSh-41, and US M3 submachine gun, among others, use the same operating mechanisms and design philosophy of the Sten, namely their low cost and ease of manufacture.
 Though the MP40 was also built largely for this purpose, Otto Skorzeny went on record saying that he preferred the Sten because it required less raw material to produce and performed better under adverse combat conditions.
 The effect of putting lightweight automatic weaponry into the hands of soldiers greatly increased the short-range firepower of the infantry, especially when the main infantry weapon was a bolt-action rifle capable of only around 15 rounds per minute.
 The open-bolt firing mechanism, short barrel and use of pistol ammunition severely restricted accuracy and stopping power, with an effective range of only around 60 m, compared to 500 m for the Lee–Enfield rifle.

 Stoppages could occur for poor maintenance, while others were particular to the Sten.
 Carbon build-up on the face of the breech or debris in the bolt raceway could cause a failure to fire, while a dirty chamber could cause a failure to feed.
 Firing the Sten by grasping the magazine with the supporting hand, contrary to instruction, tended to wear the magazine catch, altering the angle of feed and causing a failure to feed; the correct method of holding the weapon was as with a rifle, the left hand cradling the fore piece.